About

 Another really helpful tip that I’ve discovered is to allow the bread to cool down in the oven.

 When the bread is done, I turn off the oven and let it cool down inside, with the oven door half open.
 Or if I have to do more baking, I let the bread cool down in a draft free, warm place.
-If the bread cools down too fast, it can cause some wrinkles to form on the crust.
-It doesn’t affect the taste however, just the appearance.
-However, this may sometimes be unavoidable in the winter.

 Baked homemade bread loaf cooling down on a wire rack.

-Choosing the right bread pan
+Choosing the correct bread pan

-You can make this white bread recipe in a 8 ½ x 4 ½ inch loaf pan for best results.
+You can make this white bread recipe in two 8 ½ x 4 ½ inch loaf pan for bread loaves that are taller.
 But a 9 x 5 loaf pan will work too.
-However, if you do use a 9 x 5 inch pan, the resulting bread loaf won’t have as much height (or shape).

-• The dough turned out onto a lightly floured surface.
+The dough turned out onto a lightly floured surface.

-• Press out the air from the dough and shape into a rectangle.
+Press out the air from the dough and shape into a rectangle.

-• Roll up the dough, while pressing it into the dough, as you roll it up.
+Roll up the dough, while pressing it into the dough, as you roll it up.

-• Rolling up the dough more while pressing the dough into itself to make sure it's tightly wrapped.
+Rolling up the dough more while pressing the dough into itself to make sure it's tightly wrapped.

 How to form the perfect loaf of bread